QMamba: On First Exploration of Vision Mamba for Image Quality Assessment: Introduction

-\item We embark on a novel exploration of the Mamba model within image quality assessment (IQA), and propose the Q-Mamba, a powerful IQA metric for three critical tasks of IQA: task-specific, universal, and transferable image quality assessment.
+\item We embark on a novel exploration of the Mamba model within image quality assessment, and propose the QMamba, a powerful IQA metric for three critical tasks of IQA: task-specific, universal, and transferable image quality assessment.
 This exploration has demonstrated the superior potential of Mamba for subjective perception, advancing the development of IQA.

-\item To improve the perception transferability of the Q-Mamba, we introduce a simple but effective tuning strategy, \ieno, StylePrompt.
-This strategy enable the efficient knowledge transfer of pre-trained Q-Mamba for downstream IQA tasks, while only tuning fewer learnable parameters to adjust the statistics of perception features.
+\item To improve the perception transferability of the QMamba, we introduce a simple but effective tuning strategy, \ieno, StylePrompt.
+This strategy enables the efficient knowledge transfer of pre-trained QMamba for downstream IQA tasks, while only tuning fewer learnable parameters to adjust the statistics of perception features.

-\item Extensive experiments have shown that our Q-Mamba has consistently achieved state-of-the-art results on various prominent IQA datasets compared with existing IQA methods, thereby validating the efficacy of the Mamba model in quality assessment.
+\item Extensive experiments have shown that our QMamba has consistently achieved state-of-the-art results on various prominent IQA datasets compared with existing IQA methods, thereby validating the efficacy of the Mamba model in quality assessment.
 Moreover, our StylePrompt achieves nearly equivalent performance to full model tuning while utilizing only $4\%$ of the whole parameters, demonstrating its effectiveness in perception knowledge transfer scenarios.

 \end{itemize}